Stevens Point Area School District Transition Services

 About the Transition Coordinator

-My name is Wendy Christianson and I am in my second year as Transition Coordinator for the Stevens Point School District.
+My name is Wendy Christianson and I am in my third year as Transition Coordinator for the Stevens Point School District.

 I started my career at Midstate Independent Living Consultants (now Choices) working with individuals with disabilities on employment and benefits counseling.
 After that, I started my career in K-12 education by working in the Wausau School District as a Vocational Training Specialist taking students out to work sites and connecting them to post-secondary education opportunities.
 We made a personal move to West DePere and I taught at the high school in a transition focused role for juniors and seniors where we focused on career planning activities and daily living skills.
 I then transitioned into post-secondary education and provided accommodations at the technical college level for 13 years prior to starting in the Stevens Point School District.
 I feel my varied experiences help me to better understand adult services and the laws and processes guiding them, which allows me to help students and families understand the change in laws and services after high K-12 education.